saeedghsh/Map-Alignment-Nonrigid-Optimization-2D/README.md

 Data Set
 --------
-A collection layout maps and sensor maps of four different environments are available at [this repository](https://github.com/saeedghsh/Halmstad-Robot-Maps).
+A collection of layout and sensor maps from four different environments are available in [this repository](https://github.com/saeedghsh/Halmstad-Robot-Maps).

 <!-- Region Segmentation Transfer -->
 <!-- ---------------------------- -->